nebula-cu/nebula-cu.github.io/_members/nikpag.md

 linkedin: nikospagonas
 twitter: nikospagonas00
 image: nikpag.png
-interests: Systems for ML, Cloud Computing, Distributed Systems, Operating Systems
+interests: Systems for ML, Cloud Computing
 summary: >
   Nikos Pagonas is currently working on improving the performance of LLM inference systems.
 He graduated with a Master's degree in Electrical and